thriveweb/greatstart/content/enrolmentsPages/enrolling-at-a-great-start-early-learning-centre.md

         We regularly review the waitlist and we will contact you when a place becomes available.

-        Once you are offered a place at the service you will need to complete an enrolment form for each child.
       title: Add Your Child To The Waitlist
     - content: >-
         Once you are offered a place, you will complete an Enrolment Form,